thijsfranck/courageous-comets/docs/user-guide/getting-started.md

     <figcaption>Search Results</figcaption>
 </figure>

-???
-TIP "Message Context"

 The search feature is also available as a context menu option when you right-click on a message.
 Use this when you see an interesting message and want to find more like it.

 ## Discovering Like-Minded People